kmb40/aws-bootcamp-cruddur-2023/journal/weekX.md

 #### Clean Up Part 2
 - Continued to reach a state where the application was stable although not all functionality was addressed.
 - Made substantial changes to multiples files.
-- Move files from the development enviroment into the AWS production environment.
+- Moved files from the development enviroment into the AWS production environment using Cloudformation for the backend and the sync tool for the frontend.

+### BootCamp Complete